turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

     }
 }
 ```
 `MainContract.sol` is the main entry point of our e-voting DApp.
 It will maintain the number of election contracts deployed, their address on the network and will also help in deploying them.
-We have also imported `Election.sol` contract, for using it in the `MainContract`.
+We have also imported the `Election.sol` contract, for using it in the `MainContract`.

-1. Here `electionId` is used for assigning ID's to each each election that a user creates and is incremented for using it while creating the next election.
-Also, `Elections` is a public mapping between `electionId` and address of the deployed election contract.
+1. Here `electionId` is used for assigning ID's to each election that a user creates and is incremented for using it while creating the next election.
+Also, `Elections` is a public mapping between `electionId` and the address of the deployed election contract.

 ```javascript
     uint public electionId = 0;